 - Taxpayer who doesn’t normally have to file a tax return

-Who is not eligible for the payments?
+Who is not eligible for the payment?

-- Are a non-resident
+- Are a non-resident alien

 When will the payment arrive?

 Most payments will be distributed automatically over the course of three weeks beginning on December 29, 2020.
 The Treasury has indicated that this round of payments will conclude at the end of January.
 The IRS plans to mail an informational letter about your payment to your last known address.

 How the IRS determines where to send your payment

 The IRS will use the data already in their system to send the new payments.
 Taxpayers with direct deposit information on file will receive the payment that way.

 If you don’t receive a direct deposit by early January, you should watch your mail for either a paper check or a debit card.
 The type of payment for this mailed stimulus payment may be different than the one you received by mail the first time.
 Some people who received a paper check last time might receive a debit card this time, and some people who received a debit card last time may receive a paper check.